 "The Sith brothers and their criminal allies attack Mandalore and the Death Watch pretends to defeat them, causing the gullible people to choose Pre Vizsla's rule over Duchess Satine's."

-On this day in 2016, The Expanse aired "Salvage."
+On this day in 2016 (in the U.S.), The Expanse aired "Salvage."
 Officially, this served as the eighth episode in the program's first season, and here's the plot summary as provided by IMDB.com:

 "A derelict vessel holds a potentially devastating secret.
 Holden and his crew cross paths with Miller on Eros.
 Avasarala receives bad news."